Chairman’s Report

 Chairman Faron Jackson Sr.

 Boozhoo, my relatives, friends, community members and all!
 The Leech Lake RBC Tribal Council is moving forward on a solid agenda with Leech Lake priorities before the U.S. Congress.
+We are continuing to identify our critical needs.
 The Tribal Council members continue to work diligently in lobbying for unmet need dollars for the Leech Lake Band and its People.
 As we continue to move forward, here is some of the news being reported to the great Leech Lake Nation.

 Safety note, please check smoke detector batteries for proper working order.
 In keeping our elders safe, check walk ways and stairs that are free from clothes and toys will prevent slips and falls.
-Please change furnace filters on a monthly basis.
+In many areas, we have high fire warnings; please do not throw out cigarette butts.
+We do not want to accidentally start any fires on our beautiful Tribal Nation.
 Please be safe and take care!